-Less than significant with mitigation incorporated.
-No known special-status species habitats are located on the project site.
+No impact.
+No special-status species habitats are known to occur on the project site.
 No vernal pools are known to occur on the project site; thus, there is no potential habitat for Vernal Pool Fairy Shrimp or California Fairy Shrimp.
-The site is comprised of annual grasses, weedy/ruderal species and oak trees which provide suitable nesting habitat for avian species protected under the MBTA.
-To avoid potential impacts to avian species protected under the MBTA and California Fish and Game Code (CFGC), Mitigation Measure BIO-1 is recommended prior to development on Parcels 1 and 2.
+The site is comprised of woodland vegetation, annual grasses and weedy/ruderal species.

+Further, the project site contains numerous trees that provide suitable nesting habitat for avian species protected under the Migratory Bird Treaty Act (MBTA).
+To avoid potential impacts to avian species protected under the MBTA and California Fish and Game Code (CFGC), Mitigation Measure BIO-1 is recommended prior to development on Parcels 1 through 4.
 Adherence to recommended mitigation measures would reduce potential impacts to less than significant.